LBNL-ETA/CyDER/dev/cymdisttofmu/doc/userGuide/source/usage.rst

      specify the value of the PYTHONPATH environment variable which should be in our case be ``dev\cymdisttofmu\cymdist``.

-4. The CYMDIST Python API scripts directory must be added to the ``PYTHONPATH``.
+4. The CYMDIST Python API directory must be added to the ``PYTHONPATH``.
+   This directory contains scripts needed at runtime by the CYMDIST FMU.

-   The CYMDIST Python API scripts are in the installation folder of CYME.
+   The CYMDIST Python API directory is in the installation folder of CYME.
    It can typically be found in ``path_to_CYME\CYME\cympy``, where ``path_to_CYME`` is the path to the installation folder of CYME 7.2.

  To add the CYMDIST Python API scripts folder to the ``PYTHONPATH``, add ``path_to_CYME\CYME`` to the ``PYTHONPATH``.
  Note that ``cympy`` is not included in the name of the variable.

-5. The Python 3.4 installation folder (e.g. ``C:\Python34`` ) must be added to the ``PYTHONPATH``.

-6. Upon request, the simulation results are saved in a result file which is created in the current working directory.
+5. Upon request, the simulation results are saved in a result file which is created in the current working directory.
    The name of the result file is ``xxx_result_.pickle``, where xxx is the FMU model name as defined in the XML input file.